Nicolas-Thomazo/newsBot/README.md

 In order to make it run on your facebook you must follow these steps

-- Create a facebook page for ypur project and link it up with facebook for developers at https://developers.facebook.com/
+- Create a facebook page for your project and link it up with facebook for developers at https://developers.facebook.com/
 - On your facebook for developers page, go to your project and generate an Access Token
 - Take the access token that you generated and replace the pageAccessToken with yours in the development.json file
 - For the next part you can either generate a 64byte string yourself or you can use the existing string
 - If you choose de generate it yourself, you have to replace the VerifyToken field in the development.json file
+- At this point, you can start your server: node server.js
 - Next you should install ngrok with the following command: npm i -g ngrok (you can find the docs here https://ngrok.com/)
 - If you're using port 3000 for this project, you can generate a private https with the following command: nrgok http 3000
 - Next you're going to register your webhook on facebook